-Throughout 2021, most municipalities continued to support alternative work or hybrid strategies.
-Many municipalities experienced increased demand for redeployment technologies (e.g., appropriate equipment/devices and security to support these alternative work strategies.
-Municipalities ensured the development of appropriate policies and protocols to support continuity of service and security (e.g., multi-factor authentication, increased digitization).
+Throughout 2021 and 2022, municipalities continued to support alternative work or hybrid strategies and responded to demands for redeployment technologies (e.g., appropriate equipment/devices and security).
+Municipalities ensured the development and implementation of appropriate policies and protocols to support continuity of service and security (e.g., multi-factor authentication, increased digitization).